arturcarvalho/tutorial-1/README.md

     <Route path="/hello" page={HomePage} name="home" />

-When the browser reloads, you'll see the NotFound page.
+When the browser reloads, you'll see the `NotFoundPage` page.
 As soon as you add your first route, you'll never see the Hammer splash screen again.
-Now, when no route can be found that matches the requested URL, you'll see the NotFound page.
+From now on, when no route can be found that matches the requested URL, Hammer will render the `NotFoundPage`.
 Change your URL to `http://localhost:8910/hello" and you should see our page again.

-Change the route back to `/` before continuing!
+Change the route path back to `/` before continuing!

 ## A Second Page and a Link

 Let's create an "About" page for our blog so everyone knows about the geniuses behind this achievement.
 We'll create another page using `hammer`:

-    hammer generate page about /about
+    hammer generate page about

+> Notice that we didn't specify a route path this time.
+If you leave it off the `hammer generate page` command, Hammer will create a `Route` and give it a path that is the same as the page name you specified prepended with a slash.
+In this case it will be "/about".

 http://localhost:8910/about should show our new page.
 But no one's going to find it by manually changing the URL so let's add a link from our homepage to the About page and vice versa.
 We'll start creating a simple header and nav bar at the same time: